Azure/bicep-registry-modules/avm/ptn/policy-insights/remediation/README.md

 ### Example 5: _Policy Remediation (Subscription scope)_

-This instance deploys the module with the minimum set of required parameters.
+This module runs a Policy remediation task at subscription scope using minimal parameters.

 <details>